Ruby Rampage

 Tags: hackathon

 This article was written by me – Paweł Świątkowski – on 24 Oct 2016.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.